 - Add sugar: In a large bowl, mix the shredded apples with sugar and let them sit for a bit.
 This will infuse each piece of apple with extra sweetness.
 Don’t worry about the liquid that will accumulate, that’s supposed to happen!

 - Add remaining wet ingredients: In the same bowl as your apples, add the oil, eggs, vanilla, nuts and raisins.
 Stir well.

-- Mix dry ingredients: In another bowl mix your flour, baking power, baking soda, salt and spices.
+- Mix dry ingredients: In another bowl mix the flour, baking powder, baking soda, salt, and spices.
 Mix well.
 There’s a good amount of cinnamon in the batter, which plays so fabulously with the apples and raisins.

 - Add dry ingredients to wet ingredients: Slowly add the dry ingredients to your wet ingredients, mixing just until you don’t see any dry bits of batter anymore.

 - Bake: Pour the batter into your prepared pans and bake until the bread is golden and a toothpick inserted in the center comes out clean.

 - Cool & Eat: Let your apple bread rest in the pan for about ten minutes.
 Then turn out onto a rack to finish cooling.
 Once the bread has cooled, slice it up and dig in!